N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Experiments

 \subsection{Level Based Foraging}

 We first run the experiments on two constructed LBF tasks, wherein agents navigate a $10\times10$ grid world and collect food by cooperating with other agents if needed.
 Each agent can observe a $5\times5$ sub-grid centering around it.
 When they cooperate to eat food that is smaller than their level at each step, they will receive a positive reward, otherwise, they will receive a negative reward of $-0.002$.
-Each agent's action space consists of movement in four directions, eating food, and a ``none" action.
+The action space for each agent consists of movement in four directions, eating food, and a ``none" action.
 We evaluate the performance of various algorithms with two quantities of agents and food.

 \textbf{Performance on LBF.} \textit{Figure~\ref{overview_results_lbf}} shows the performance comparison against baselines on two constructed tasks of LBF.
 Our method achieves competitive performance in LBF tasks, demonstrating its efficiency across a range of scenarios.
 The failure of CDS may be due to the inability of diverse agents to explore collaborative strategies.
 VDN, QMIX, and QTRAN require more steps to discover sophisticated policies, indicating that they are in trouble due to the limitations of representing spurious relationships between credits and decomposed Q-values.
 QPLEX receives a lower reward than N$\text{A}^\text{2}$Q before $0.5M$ timesteps, which may need more time steps to explore since the complex network architecture.
 Compared to QMIX, DVD obtains improved performance since it utilizes the de-confounded training mechanism.
 N$\text{A}^\text{2}$Q achieves slightly higher performance than Qatten.
-It implies that considering higher-order interactions and fine-grained learning semantics can promote credit assignment and guide the decentralized agents correctly.
+It implies that considering higher-order interactions and fine-grained learning semantics can promote credit assignment and correctly guide decentralized agents.
 Compared to WQMIX and SHAQ, N$\text{A}^\text{2}$Q achieves nearly the same performance with better robustness.
 The reason may be that providing a reasonable inference path for credit assignment can assist in improving coordination.